STORM-IRIT/Radium-Engine/doc/basics/dependencies.md

 # Dependencies management systems

-We offer three different systems to handle external dependencies (see details and how-to in the following sections):
+We offer two different systems to handle external dependencies (see details and how-to in the following sections):
  1. **[recommended]** external build: the user compiles and installs once for all the dependencies using a dedicated cmake project.
 Then, Radium cmake project is configured to link with installed dependencies.
  2. manual management: users can also provide their own version of the dependencies through cmake packages.